apacheli/community-docs/src/the_flow_of_interactions.md

 Knowing the context of the interaction, your application can _and must_ properly respond to it.

-## Disruptive Interaction Flows
+## Interruptions in Interaction Flows

-A typical interaction flow can be disrupted when:
+A typical interaction flow can be interrupted when:

 - The client asks for autocomplete results for an application command option.
 - Your application sends a modal to the user.

+These interaction types must be resolved differently than a typical interaction flow.
+While most interactions must conclude with a message, there are interaction types that may find their way in the middle of the flow.